More Detailed Information about the Legislative Process

 After a bill has been drafted, it is ready for introduction in the Legislature.
 Only legislators and standing committees are authorized to introduce a bill.
 Under the Nevada Constitution, any bill may originate in either house, and all bills passed by one may be amended in the other.
 This is a significant departure from the practice in the United States Congress, where bills raising revenue must originate in the House of Representatives.
 But in Nevada, as in Congress, bills originating in one house must be sponsored by a member or a committee of that house.
 Joint sponsorship of legislation by standing committees and by one or more legislators from one or both houses (Senate and Assembly) is authorized.

 Legislators have time and number limits on requests for the drafting of bills and resolutions.
-After a regular legislative session has convened, each Senator is entitled to two, and each member of the Assembly is entitled to one, requests for the drafting of a bill that must be submitted by the eighth calendar day of session.
+After a regular legislative session has convened, each Senator is entitled to two requests, and each member of the Assembly is entitled to one request for the drafting of a bill that must be submitted by the eighth calendar day of session.
 The number of requests for bills by standing committees is also limited, and these requests must be submitted by the fifteenth calendar day of session.
-Emergency bills may be authorized by the Majority Leader of the Senate, the Speaker of the Assembly, the Minority Leader of the Senate, and the Minority Leader of the Assembly.
+Emergency bills may be authorized by the Majority Leader of the Senate, the Speaker of the Assembly, the Minority Leader of the Senate, and the Minority Floor Leader of the Assembly.
 All bill draft requests must be introduced no later than ten calendar days after initial delivery.
 Appendix A provides an overview of the deadlines for introduction and passage of legislation.